sses7757/CS307_2022Fall_Project2_QA/README.md

 ![Detailed State Flow](updated_state_flow.jpg)
   - If the current local judge returns otherwise, please refer to this Q\&A supplement since it will be updated more often.
   - Most of the details in this answer are mentioned in the documentation, however, they are separated at different APIs on different pages.
 We apologize for the additional comprehension obstacles.

-- ~~Which items shall the API `getItemsAtPort` return?~~
+2. ~~Which items shall the API `getItemsAtPort` return?~~
   - ~~As described in the documentation: "items currently waiting at this officer’s working seaport".~~
   - ~~We apologize for the bug in the local judge of this API, which will be fixed soon.~~

-- Is there any time-related constraints?
+3. Is there any time-related constraints?
   - No. Otherwise this project would be too complicated.

-- Will there be new items, containers, ships and/or couriers?
+4. Will there be new items, containers, ships and/or couriers?
   - Yes for items, no for other.
   - There may be couriers not mentioned in `records.csv`, however, they must show in `staffs.csv`.

+5. How do we check the permission management?
+  - By a **simple** permission test and the your uploaded permission granting statements.
+  - Hence, there are a series of ways of implementing the permission management, you can choose a way you desire.

+6. Can one loads an empty container or sails an empty ship?
+  - No. Since there will be no states stored explicitly for the containers and ships in a minimal implementation, such operations would result in no change in such implementation.

+7. How can one obtain a shipping or occupying status of a ship or a container?
+  - Via SQL statements that look up for item(s) of `Shipping` state with given ship or items of `Packing to Container`--`Unpacking from Container` states with given container.

+8. Can one loads a contrainer to a sailing ship?
+  - *To be confirmed*

+9. Are the passwords directly passed to the APIs and obtained from them?
+  - Yes.
+It is not permitted in real-world scenario, however, it is simpler for a course project.

+10. What are the main contains of the report?
+  - First, the overall structure of your modified database design.
+  - Then, the permission management statements.
+  - Most importantly, which SQL statements you have used to implement these APIs.
+  - For groups that complete the advanced requirements, additional contents of the advanced requirements shall also be included.